stevencmann2/mobilePassport/README.md

 ## Tech Stack

 - What languages is it written with: React Native, JSX, Javascript
-- What libraries are used: Sequelize, Node, Express
+- What libraries are used: Firebase, React Native Elements
 - Other: Expo.io, Xcode, and Andriod Studio

 ## APIs

-- Auth0
 - Google Maps

 ## MVP